 Once a hypothesis has been generated, then different solutions can be tested on the site through A/B testing to determine whether a proposed solution will help improve the shopping cart abandonment rate.

-For example, one common issue that many online retailers face is the issue of trust.
+For example, one common issue that many online stores face is the issue of trust.
 Although web users have grown more comfortable in providing their credit cards over the web, many users can still be hesitant to provide their financial information to unfamiliar websites.

-In another example, a company might notice that 25% of their shoppers are dropping off on the second page of their shopping cart.
+In another example, a company might notice that 25% of their shoppers are dropping off on the second page of their online shopping cart.
 Once they have identified the problem area, they can implement different features to encourage users to complete the purchase.

 For example, they could test adding a progress bar to give shoppers a visual indicator of where they are in the checkout process.
-Or they could offer a limited-time offer to incentivise shoppers to complete the transaction immediately.
+Or they could offer a limited-time offer to incentivize shoppers to complete the transaction immediately.
 They could even eliminate the second page of their checkout flow altogether through a redesign, in order to speed up the checkout process.

 There are many different reasons why customers abandon shopping carts and many potential ways to solve them, which is why A/B testing is a key part of reducing shopping cart abandonment.